 Therapy dogs help give comfort and affection to individuals when they need it most.
 Therapy dogs come in all shapes and sizes.
 Furthermore, an owner can have their own dog as a therapy animal.
+This is what we refer to as a Community Therapy Team.
+This trained team would go out to serve our community.
 Definition of a Therapy Dog by Wikipedia They provide people with contact to dogs but are not limited to working with people who have disabilities.
 They are usually the personal pets of their handlers and work with their handlers to provide services to others.
 Federal laws have no provisions for people to be accompanied by therapy animals in places of public accommodation that have “no pets” policies.
-Therapy dogs are given basic obedience training and then tested for both obedience and temperament.
+Therapy dogs are given obedience training and then it is recommended to take a Therapy Prep Class.
+At which time a dog is tested for both obedience and temperament.
 Once they pass a therapy dog test with their partner, they can be registered with a therapy dog organization.
 Registration offers several benefits both to volunteers and to the facilities they visit.

-At a school for children with autism, a facility dog can help up 20 or more students a day, assisting them to meet their academic, social and communication goals.
+At a school working with a professional such as a school counselor a School Facility dog can assist many students in a day, helping them to meet their academic, social, emotional and communication goals

-Therapy and Facility Dogs are not Service dogs and do not have the same public access rights.
-For more information about Service Dogs please see Wikipedia.
+Facility K9’s are not Service dogs and do not have the same public access rights.
+For more information about Service Dogs please see below

 Emotional Support Dogs